swissquote/crafty/packages/eslint-plugin-swissquote/README.md

 - `eslint-plugin-prettier` Uses Prettier to format your code.

-Due to breaking changes in behavior from Prettier 1 to Prettier 2 without configuration options to revert to Prettier 1's behavior, this preset provides both Prettier 1 and Prettier 2.
+Due to breaking changes in behavior between Prettier major versions, this preset provides multiple Prettier versions.
-By default we ship with Prettier 1 for backwards compatibility.
+By default we use Prettier 1 for backwards compatibility.

 You can choose which version you want to use by using ESLint's `settings` key.
-Valid values are `prettier:1` and `prettier:2`.
+Valid values are `prettier:1`, `prettier:2`, and `prettier:3`.

 ```javascript
 {